 Measure

 Online identity theft.
 To assess participants’ perceptions of the likelihood of experiencing online identity theft, they were asked “For each person or group below, please indicate how likely you think it is that their personal information will be stolen over the internet”.
-Participants responded using a 7-point rating scale ranging from 1 (very unlikely) to 7 (very likely), with higher scores indicating a greater perceived risk of online identity theft.
+Participants responded using a 7-point rating scale ranging from 1 (very unlikely) to 7 (very likely), with higher scores indicating a greater perceived risk of experiencing online identity theft.
 Participants were asked to provide reports separately for: “you”, “your friends”, “other students [forum users] younger than you”, “other students [forum users] the same age as you”, “people older than you”, and “strangers”.

 Procedure